 Again, this exercise isn’t for show – but it doesn’t mean you should make a point of demonstrating that it really matters.
 Send communications summarising the findings, explaining next steps, and setting clear timelines and expectations.

-While you can combine methods of gathering feedback, you don’t always need to… especially with Qlearsite Foundation.
+While you can combine methods of gathering feedback, you don’t always need to… especially with Qlearsite Platform.
 We’ve built a fast, simple way of gathering quantitative and qualitative data, identifying the top three things people talk about – and showing you what surveys to run next.

 Our powerful language analysis can replicate focus group questions by allowing you to collect freely written, honest answers and see common themes emerge naturally – without people influencing each other’s answers.
 Not to mention that the benefit of an anonymous employee feedback tool is that it strips away biases.